PREPARING YOUR PAPER

 Permissions and copyright

 Authors are responsible for the accuracy of their submissions and for the methods and / or materials they present.
-Please ensure that you have all necessary permissions to publish your images.
+Authors must ensure that they have all necessary permissions to publish the images in their paper.
 Under a licensing agreement, individual authors retain copyright to their work and extend publication rights to AIC.

-Submissions are due one month after the close of the annual meeting.
+Submissions are due one month after the presentation of your paper, to allow for incorporation of feedback received from the audience.
 Editing will be done on a rolling basis, with a goal of publishing prior the next annual meeting.
 Though publications may fall behind schedule, we ask that authors strive to keep to submission deadlines nonetheless.
-Please email editors at email@example.com for questions about submission deadlines and extensions.
+Please email editors at firstname.lastname@example.org for questions about submission deadlines and extensions.

 HOW OSG HANDLES REVIEW